 The Innovation Centre in Ethiopia works closely with existing structures such as the government, farmers’ organizations, and the private sector to ensure that local stakeholders feel ownership over the innovations and will continue to take responsibility for them.

-NIRAS-IP Consult is in charge of the project and was chosen partly because of their strong experience and reputation in Ethiopia.
-As we are already so well-integrated into Ethiopia’s agricultural sectors, there is more interest in taking over the implementation and upscaling of initiatives.
+NIRAS is in charge of the project and was chosen partly because of our strong experience and reputation in Ethiopia.
+As we are already so well-integrated into Ethiopia’s agricultural sectors, there is more interest in taking over the implementation and the upscaling of initiatives.